agherzan/yubikey-full-disk-encryption/README.md

 Example hashed *challenge*: `8fa0acf6233b92d2d48a30a315cd213748d48f28eaa63d7590509392316b3016`

- The *YubiKey* *response* is a *HMAC-SHA1* 40 byte length string created from your provided *challenge* and secret key stored inside token.
+ The *YubiKey* *response* is a *HMAC-SHA1* 40 byte length string created from your provided *challenge* and 20 byte length secret key stored inside the token.
 It will be concatenated with the *challenge* and used as your *LUKS* encrypted volume passphrase for a total length of 104 (64+40) bytes.

 Example response: `bd438575f4e8df965c80363f8aa6fe1debbe9ea9`